 Food, drink and culture

 My expectations for Turkish food were very high.
-I can’t say that there was one meal I had that was a standout and that I could highly recommend, I think this was more because we were on a tour and the meals were pre-arranged for us.
+I can’t say that there was one meal I had that was a standout and that I would highly recommend, I think this was more because we were on a tour and the meals were pre-arranged for us.
 If we had the ability to find restaurants ourselves I’m sure we would’ve had many more memorable meals.

 A few things you might like to try are Menemen, Köfte, Kuzu Tandir, Lahmacun, Börek, Pide, Gülac, Meze, Dürüm, and Dolma – just to name a few!

 The Apple Tea, made just for tourists, is delicious while some of the Turkish Delight can be a little hit and miss though I found the pistachio to be really enjoyable.
-Turkish coffee is delicious, just be careful not to drink the thick stuff at the bottom and don’t fall victim to the fortune tellers.
+Turkish coffee is delicious, just be careful not to drink the thick stuff at the bottom and don’t fall victim to the fortune-tellers.

 In terms of culture, I wanted to make sure I dressed appropriately and respectfully given the country is predominantly Muslim.
 Myself and the other girls on our tour spent most of our time in shorts and t-shirts.
 With the exception of one poor girl who accidentally exposed her bra and ample cleavage, we drew very little unwanted attention to ourselves.